YuriiLohvynenko/live-chat-app-react/README.md

-### Contributing
-Contributions are welcome!
-Please follow the contribution guidelines.
-   1. Fork the repository.
-   2. Create a new branch (git checkout -b feature/your-feature).
-   3. Commit your changes (git commit -am 'Add feature').
-   4. Push to the branch (git push origin feature/your-feature).
-   5. Create a new pull request.

-## License
-This project is open-source and licensed under the MIT License.

-**Thank you for checking out this Real-Time Chat Application!
-If you find this project useful, don’t forget to give it a ⭐ on GitHub.**
+Thank you for checking out this Real-Time Chat Application!
+If you find this project useful, don’t forget to give it a ⭐ on GitHub.